BFS Algorithm Common Patterns and Code Template

 }

-This code can already enumerate all possible password combinations, but there are still some issues to address.
+This code can already try all possible combinations, but there are still some problems to solve.

 "0000"